 Article I: Preamble

-We, the members of The Tiger Club do hereby establish this Constitution in order that our purpose be realized to its fullest extent.
+We, the members of The Plant Breeding and Genetics Student Group do hereby establish this Constitution in order that our purpose be realized to its fullest extent.

 Article II: Name

 The name of the organization will be Plant Breeding and Genetics Student Group at Louisiana State University, henceforth referred to as Plant Breeding and Genetics Students Group.